 GCR defines credit risk as the risk that an entity may not meet its contractual financial obligations as they come due.
 Credit ratings do not address other risks such as, but not limited to, fraud, organised crime, market liquidity, market value risk, or price volatility.
 Credit ratings are opinions and not statements of current or historical fact.

-Johannesburg, 13 May 2015—Global Credit Ratings has today affirmed the national scale ratings assigned to African Oxygen Limited of A-(ZA) and A1-(ZA) in the long term and short term respectively; with the outlook ...
+Johannesburg, 28 Jan 2016—Global Credit Ratings has today affirmed the national scale ratings assigned to Netcare Limited of A(ZA) and A1(ZA) for the long and short term respectively; with the outlook accorded as P...